vikt0rm/dbus-goecharger/README.md

   - Connected to Wifi netowrk "A"
 - go-eCharger hardware version 2
   - Make sure in your go-eCharger app that api v1 is activated
-  - Connected to Wifi netowrk "A" with a known IP
+  - Connected to Wifi network "A" with a known IP

 ### Details / Process
 What is the script doing: